furnacecreek/awesome-visionOS-apps/README.md

 - [Simplefax](https://furnacecreek.org/simplefax/vision) - Fax app with zero subscriptions or hidden fees.

+## Graphics & Design

+- [Bento|Craft](https://thatvirtualboy.com/bentocraft) - A free app to build beautiful bento images for marketing your app or service.

 ## Finance

 - [Bills to Budget](https://apps.apple.com/us/app/bills-to-budget/id1636872963) - Get your Bills paid on time, and your spending Budgets in order with Bills to Budget.